hazelcast/hazelcast-jet/site/website/blog/2020-07-16-designing-evergreen-cache-cdc.md

 2. if a write happens, then the relevant cache item should be updated accordingly

-In RDBMS, this event-driven approach is implemented via _triggers_.
+In RDBMS this event-driven approach is implemented via _triggers_.
 Triggers are dedicated stored procedures that are launched in response to specific events, such as an `INSERT` or an `UPDATE`.

-That works pretty well when the acted-upon object is inside the database _e.g._ "when a record of table A is updated, then add a record to table B".
+That works pretty well when the acted-upon object is inside the database, e.g. "when a record of table A is updated, then add a record to table B".
-For our use-case, where the acted-upon object is the cache, which sits outside the database, it's not as simple.
+For our use case where the acted-upon object is the cache which sits outside the database, it's not as simple.
 For example, MySQL allows you to [make an external system call from a trigger](https://dev.mysql.com/doc/refman/8.0/en/faqs-triggers.html#faq-mysql-can-triggers-udf).